 We partner with local ministries and global missionaries, send short term mission trips, and participate in additional projects throughout the year.
 All of these engage God’s mission for His glory, and we hope everyone will join us to pray, give and go for the sake of the gospel.

 We currently have volunteer teams that help lead our church in this area.
 These teams oversee our participation in projects, mission trips, and support our current partners, and identify qualified missionaries and ministries for future partnerships.

 MBCC has mission partners all across the globe.
 Click below for a list of all of our global mission partners.

 Developing national leaders in Asian countries, such as Mongolia, Cambodia and China to reach their own people through small house churches.
 They provide a two-year cycle of training to educate pastors in effort to raise up Christian leaders and multiply churches.

-Nathan and Lorraine Graves (Tirana, Albania)
+Nathan Graves (Tirana, Albania)

 Hands of Luke Ministries – Carmen Samaniego (Juarez, Mexico)